 At City of Hope, our dedicated team of health professionals take a patient-centered approach to diagnosing and treating sarcomas, which include tumors and cancers of the bone, cartilage, muscle, fat, nerves, blood and lymph vessels, deep skin tissue, joint tissue.

 If you have been diagnosed with a sarcoma, are at a high risk for developing this disease or are looking for a second opinion consultation about your treatment, you may request an appointment online or contact us at 800-826-4673 (HOPE).
 Please visit Making Your First Appointment for more information.

-City of Hope is a nationally recognized leader in the research and treatment of sarcomas.
+City of Hope, located near Los Angeles, is a nationally recognized leader in the research and treatment of sarcomas.
 We are one of the few facilities designated a comprehensive cancer center by the National Cancer Institute, and for over a decade, U.S. News & World Report has named City of Hope one of the top cancer hospitals in America.

 Our physicians have been consistently named "America's Top Doctors" by Castle Connolly and are active participants in the National Comprehensive Cancer Network, which sets evidence-based best practices for detecting, evaluating and treating sarcomas nationwide.

 Our multidisciplinary staff pursues an integrated approach to treating sarcomas by combining the latest research findings with outstanding patient care.
 This includes using advanced technologies and specialized techniques such as: